-KC-MT also makes use of HORS signatures in conjunction with a hash tree.
-Unlike SPV, KC-MT has very simple constructions.
+KC-MT makes use of HORS signatures in conjunction with a hash tree.
 For a Merkle hash tree of KC-MT, the secret used to populate all leaf nodes is treated as a private key, and the root value of the tree is a public key.
-According to the fundamental design of KC-x, a speaker R_i generates an attestation key pair by building a Merkle hash tree based on a secret t_i^- (i.e. attestation private key) and calculates the root value t_i^+ (i.e. attestation public key).
-It then signs the ASPATH and t_i^+ using the hash tree derived from the secret t{i-1}^- given by its preceding speaker R{i-1} , and then forwards the signed message and t_i^- to the next-hop speaker.
+According to the fundamental design of KC-x, a speaker $R_i$ generates an attestation key pair by building a Merkle hash tree based on a secret $t_i^-$ (i.e. attestation private key) and calculates the root value $t_i^+$ (i.e. attestation public key).
+It then signs the ASPATH and $t_i^+$ using the hash tree derived from the secret $t{i-1}^-$ given by its preceding speaker $R{i-1}$ , and then forwards the signed message and $t_i^-$ to the next-hop speaker.

 For a Merkle hash tree, security degrades when more signatures are generated, because more leaf nodes are disclosed.
-SPV chooses (n = 256, m = 6) to ensure the forgery probability of 2^{-11} after 15 signatures.
-Similarly in KC-MT, we limit the maximum number (Σ) of signatures a single tree can yield.
-We will discuss the selection of n and m and the corresponding maximum number of signatures in Section V-A.1.
-To ensure that one tree signs at most Σ messages, the issuing speaker generates a new attestation key pair after sending Σ UPDATE messages.
+SPV chooses (n = 256, m = 6) to ensure the forgery probability of $2^{-11}$ after 15 signatures.
+Similarly in KC-MT, we limit the maximum number $(\Sigma)$ of signatures a single tree can yield.
+We will discuss the selection of n and m and the corresponding maximum number of signatures in Section V-A1.
+To ensure that one tree signs at most $\Sigma$ messages, the issuing speaker generates a new attestation key pair after sending $\Sigma$ UPDATE messages.

-1) Comparison between KC-MT and SPV: Based on a different security construction, KC-MT is simpler in nature than SPV in three aspects.
+1) KC-MT vs. SPV: SPV is also based on Merkle hash tree [6].
+Based on a different security construction, KC-MT is simpler in nature than SPV in three aspects.
 First, in SPV, the concept of epoch is introduced to thwart repeatable and predictable fraud.
 Adding an epoch number to each hash operation makes the probability of forgery independent between epochs.
-The cost is that one more hierarchy has to be constructed in the Merkle tree, more values are included into the signature, and more hash operations are required to authenticate an ASPATH.
+The costs are two-fold: 1) one more hierarchy has to be constructed in the Merkle tree; 2) more values are included into the signature, and more hash operations are required to authenticate an ASPATH.
 In contrast, KC-MT prevents this attack implicitly by its inherent rekeying mechanism.
-That is, in KC-MT, each speaker to use it, and periodically reconstructs the tree.
+That is, in KC-MT, each speaker independently builds a tree, authorizes its next-hop speaker to use it, and periodically reconstructs the tree.